-- 1. Click the Start button ... - 2.
-Click All Programs. - 3.
-Click the Cloudera ODBC Driver for Apache Hive 2.5 (64-bit) or the Cloudera ODBC Driver for Apache Hive 2.5 (32-bit) program group.
-If you installed both versions of the driver, you will see two program groups. - Because DSNs are bit-specific, select the version that matches the bitness of your application.
+- 1. Click the Start button , then click All Programs, then click the Cloudera ODBC Driver for Apache Hive 2.5 (64-bit) or the Cloudera ODBC Driver for Apache Hive 2.5 (32-bit) program group. - If you installed both versions of the driver, you will see two program groups.
+Because DSNs are bit-specific, select the version that matches the bitness of your application.
 For example, a DSN that is defined for the 32-bit driver will only be accessible from 32-bit applications. - Click 64-bit ODBC Administrator or 32-bit ODBC Administrator.
-The ODBC Data Source Administrator window opens. - 5.
-Click the Drivers tab and verify that the Cloudera Hive ODBC Driver appears in the list of ODBC drivers that are installed on your system.
+The ODBC Data Source Administrator window opens. - 3.
+Click the Drivers tab and verify that the Cloudera Hive ODBC Driver appears in the list of ODBC drivers that are installed on your system. - 4.
 Click the System DSN tab to create a system DSN or click the User DSN tab to create a user DSN.

-A system DSN can be seen by all users that login to a workstation.
-A user DSN is specific to a user on the workstation.
-It can only be seen by the user who creates it.
+A system DSN is available for all users who log in to a workstation.
+A user DSN is available only to the user who creates the DSN.

-- 7. Click Add.
-The Create New Data Source window opens. - 8.
+- 5. Click Add. - The Create New Data Source window opens. - 6.
 Select Cloudera ODBC Driver for Apache Hive and then click Finish.
-The Cloudera Hive ODBC Driver DSN Setup window opens. - 9.
-In the Data Source Name text box, type a name for your DSN. - 10.
-Optionally, enter a description in the Description text box. - 11.
-In the Host text box, type the IP address or hostname of the Hive server. - 12.
-In the Port text box, type the listening port for the service. - 13.
-In the Database text box, type the name of the database schema to use when a schema is not explicitly specified in a query.
+The Cloudera Hive ODBC Driver DSN Setup window opens. - 7.
+Use the options in the Cloudera Hive ODBC Driver DSN Setup window to configure your DSN: - a.
+In the Data Source Name field, type a name for your DSN. - b.
+Optionally, in the Description field, type a description. - c.
+In the Host field, type the IP address or hostname of the Hive server. - d.
+In the Port field, type the listening port for the service. - e.
+In the Database field, type the name of the database schema to use when a schema is not explicitly specified in a query.
 Queries on other schemas can still be issued by explicitly specifying the schema in the query.
-To determine the appropriate database schema to use, type the show databases command at the Hive command prompt to inspect your databases. - 14.
-For the Hive Server Type, select either HiveServer1 or HiveServer2. - 15.
+To determine the appropriate database schema to use, type the show databases command at the Hive command prompt to inspect your databases. - f.
+Click the drop-down arrow next to the Hive Server Type field and select either Hive Server 1 or Hive Server 2. - g.
 Optionally, if the operations against Hive are to be done on behalf of a user that is different than the authenticated user for the connection, enter the user name of the user to be delegated in the Delegation UID text box.